ito-adrianto/ito-adrianto.github.io/_pages/cv.md

 Research and academic funding
 ======
-* Summer Fellowship, Carlson School of Management	2024
 * Ph.D.
-Student Conference Travel Fellowship, Carlson School of Management, 2022-2024
+Student Conference Travel Fellowship, Carlson School of Management, 2022-2025
+* Summer Fellowship, Carlson School of Management, 2024
 * The Employee Ownership Foundation/Louis O. Kelso Fellowship, Rutgers University, 2023–2024
 * Travel grant for the WAIM Conference, the Work in the Age of Intelligent Machine Research Coordination Network, 2022
 * Full scholarship from the Financial Education and Training Agency (FETA) Scholarship for a Doctoral degree, the Ministry of Finance, 2020–2024